Reimagining Hospitality in the Age of AI

 - Product quality relevant to requirements

-- Supply chain system requirements like electronic POs (Purchase Order), direct to store or drop ship requirements, customer returns and credits etc.
+- Supply chain system requirements like electronic POs (Purchase Order), direct to store or drop ship requirements, customer returns and credits, etc.

-In order to promote compliance, you must also develop a schedule to penalize the vendors who fail to follow the standard procedures and protocols.
+To promote compliance, you must also develop a schedule to penalize the vendors who fail to follow the standard procedures and protocols.
 The penalization could be based on manpower per hour or cost per infraction.

 While crafting your vendor compliance policy, ensure that you are clear, concise, and precise in order to remove ambiguities and misunderstandings.

-Why you need a Vendor Compliance Partner?
+Why do you need a Vendor Compliance Partner?

 A Vendor compliance partner plays a significant role in facilitating Vendor compliance management for businesses as they help maintain consistency, reliability, and efficiency in the supply chain.
 Non-compliance can lead to various issues, including delays, increased costs, and potential damage to the reputation of both the vendor and the buying organization.